 Is a Commune Communist?

-Of course, the question then becomes, is a commune necessarily politically communist in nature?
+Of course, the question then becomes, is a commune necessarily politically communist?
 The short answer is no. To answer this, I’m using the most pedestrian of research sources.
 Wikipedia has two entries under the word “commune.”
-One for the system of government, and one “about a group of people sharing a common life.”
+One for the government system, and one “about a group of people sharing a common life.”

 This is pretty far-flung when compared to the “communism” of holding a work party to get your intentional-community cabin into shape before winter – with participants paid in beer – or leaving your day’s planting to go help a neighbor get his car out of a mud-filled rut a mile down the road.